derobins/MACSio/doc/macsio_data.rst

 Randomization of various of MACSio_'s behaviors may be explicitly enforced or prevented.
-However, to ensure such behaviors, random number generation needs to be handled carefully especially when dealing with reproducibility from run to run and/or across parallel tasks or both.
+However, to ensure such behaviors, random number generation needs to be handled carefully especially when dealing with reproducibility from run to run and/or agreement across parallel tasks or both.

 For this reason, MACSio_ creates and initializes several *default* pseudo random number generators (PRNGs), all of which utilize the C standard library